Pax Romana

-It was as part of this period that the Roman Empire achieved its greatest territorial extent under Trajan in 117.
+It was during this period that the Roman Empire achieved its greatest territorial extent under Trajan in 117.
 Additionally, the Roman Empire's population is estimated to have peaked at 70 million people during the Pax Romana, accounting for 33% of the world's population.
-Following the Pax Romana, and according to Cassius Dio, the dictatorial reign of Commodus, later followed by the Year of the Five Emperors and the Crisis of the Third Century, marked Rome's descent "from a kingdom of gold to one of iron and rust".
+Following the Pax Romana, and according to Cassius Dio, the tyrannical reign of Commodus, later followed by the Year of the Five Emperors and the Crisis of the Third Century, marked Rome's descent "from a kingdom of gold to one of iron and rust".

 Overview

 Extent of the Roman Empire under Augustus.
 Yellow represents the extent of the Republic in 31 BC, while green represents gradually conquered territories under the reign of Augustus, and pink areas represent client states.

-The Pax Romana, spanning from 27 BC to 180, stands as one of the longest enduring periods of peace in history.
+The Pax Romana, spanning from 27 BC to AD 180, stands as one of the longest enduring periods of peace in history.
 However, Walter Goffart wrote: "The volume of the Cambridge Ancient History for the years AD 70–192 is called 'The Imperial Peace', but peace is not what one finds in its pages".
 On the other hand, Arthur M. Eckstein writes that the period must be viewed in contrast to the much more frequent warfare in the 3rd and 4th centuries BC under the Roman Republic.

 Eckstein also notes that the initial Pax Romana appeared during the Republic, and that its temporal span varied upon geographical region as well: "Although the standard textbook dates for the Pax Romana, the famous 'Roman Peace' in the Mediterranean, are 31 BC to AD 250, the fact is that the Roman Peace was emerging in large regions of the Mediterranean at a much earlier date: Sicily after 210 [BC], the Italian Peninsula after 200 [BC]; the Po Valley after 190 [BC]; most of the Iberian Peninsula after 133 [BC]; North Africa after 100 [BC]; and for ever longer stretches of time in the Greek East."
 Thomas F. Madden explained the dating of 27 BC as avoiding the civil wars of the 1st century BC.
-The real origins of Pax Romana for him are in the 2nd century BC, after Rome had eliminated all of its serious military rivals and brought an unprecedented peace and prosperity to the lands of their empire.
+The true origins of Pax Romana for him are in the 2nd century BC, after Rome had eliminated all of its serious military rivals and brought an unprecedented peace and prosperity to the lands of their empire.
 Tim Cornell argued that Pax Romana in the sense of the absence of major inter-state wars began in the Second century BC.
 Over the course of the last two centuries of the Republic, the character and frequency of these wars declined.
 Almost continuous warfare in the Fourth and Third centuries BC became sporadic and punctuated by long periods of peace.